 It’s important to remember that not all social problems have political solutions; some social problems are rooted in spiritual issues that cannot be changed if people remain as they are.
-Real or lasting outer change can only be affected by inner change.
-In other words only when people become different, will the world be different.
+Real or lasting outer change can only be effected by inner change.
+In other words, the world will be different only when people become different.

 We don’t need to cut ourselves off from the world because, like the stoics, we have the tools to transform whatever difficulties life brings.
 But without some insight into events on the scale of nations, we will not be able to grasp what is possible and not possible for us as individual citizens, and we will also not be able to recognize candidates who have no understating of what it means to create a healthy, functioning nation, or to heal a nation that has become dysfunctional.

 We live in a time when lunatics and criminals are believed and widely supported.
 Men and women who would have been laughed out of politics thirty years ago are now taken seriously.
 Of course we should all do what we can to stop this trend, but the reality is that as individuals we can do very little.
 The causes that have determined much of what is happening in America, and around the world, were planted years ago and now must be played out.
 Things happen and people react, which is the cause for more things to happen and for more reactions.
 In 1916, in observing the Russian Revolution, Ouspensky made this comment: